The Most Common & Most Desired Nose Shapes: Which Nose Is Yours?

 In the world of cosmetic plastic surgery, the nose reigns supreme.
 While many people think that liposuction or breast augmentation is the leading surgical option among patients, they are not.
 While both make the top 5, rhinoplasty is the number one cosmetic procedure that patients opt for when seeking plastic surgery, for both men and women alike.
 In 2020 alone, rhinoplasty was performed over 352,000 times on those seeking the ideal nose shape.

 The nose is a critical factor in a person’s facial appearance.
-Being located right at the centre of the face, having a nose disproportionate to the rest of your face can throw off the facial symmetry.
-When discussing the perfect nose shape, there’s no one correct answer; It’s all a matter of proportion.
+Located right at the centre of the face, having a nose disproportionate to the rest of your face can throw off facial symmetry.
+When discussing the perfect nose shape, there’s no one correct answer; it’s all a matter of proportion.

 In this blog, we’ll be discussing the shapes of noses, from the most common to the most often requested noses that our Toronto rhinoplasty clinic gets every day.